thanwin84/career-connect/back-end/README.md

 - Two-factor authentication using Twilio API
 - Containerized deployment
 - Background job processing using BullMQ
+- logging with pino(registrations, logins, account deletions and all kinds of errors)

 ## Background Job Processing with BullMQ